nrw-digital/week-notes/en/updates/_posts/2023-01-13-week-notes.md

 James has also reported findings back to the felling team.

-Whenever we research with users, the same things are said about our website.There’s too much detail, unclear language, vague content or guidance and confusing navigation.
+Whenever we research with users, the same things are said about our website.
+There’s too much detail, unclear language, vague content or guidance and confusing navigation.

 ![alt text](https://github.com/nrw-digital/week-notes/blob/b59590b7fcb6b2e4934c64e98bde71440580c1a8/images/smarter%20content.PNG?raw=true)